reinosofrancisco/nvim/README.md

 git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
 ```
 Then, create a `~/.tmux.conf` file.
-Remember that you NEED to install the plugins by <Prefix-I>
+Remember that you NEED to install the plugins by `<Prefix-I>`

 ---

 ## Install NerfFonts on Windows 10,11

-Run this script where the downloaded .ttf files are:
+Run this script where the downloaded .ttf files are.
+Extension should be `.vbs` and you should change the font manually after installing.

 ```vbscript
 Set ofso = CreateObject("Scripting.FileSystemObject")